BasLijten/blog/content/blog/getting-started-develop-for-xm-cloud-in-github-codespaces/index.md

 - "WSL2"
 ---

 Ok, I am impressed.
-As I was experimenting with [devcontainers](../getting-started-develop-for-xm-cloud-in-a-dev-container/), my respected collague [Stefan Roks](theroks.com) pointed me out that I should be able to run this container in github codespaces as well.
+As I was experimenting with [devcontainers](../getting-started-develop-for-xm-cloud-in-a-dev-container/), my collague [Stefan Roks](theroks.com) pointed me out that I should be able to run this container in github codespaces as well.
 And while I was in a hurry, I really, really wanted to test this out and guess what?
 I got it up and running in *under* 5 minutes

 ![codespace](./images/codespaces.gif)